IBM-Blockchain-Archive/marbles/tutorial_part2.md

 ***

 ##Part 2 Goals
-- User's can advertise to trade/exchange their marbles (ie willing to trade large red for large blue/yellow/green)
+- Users can advertise to trade/exchange their marbles (ie willing to trade large red for large blue/yellow/green)
 - User can remove their pending open trades
 - User identity (fake login as "bob" or "leroy")
 - User actions are restricted based on their identity